yoshitaka-motomura/mongodb-typescript-models-structure-example/README.md

 [![Node.js Unit Tests](https://github.com/yoshitaka-motomura/mongodb-typescript-models-structure-example/actions/workflows/test.yml/badge.svg?branch=main)](https://github.com/yoshitaka-motomura/mongodb-typescript-models-structure-example/actions/workflows/test.yml)
 [![Coverage Status](https://coveralls.io/repos/github/yoshitaka-motomura/mongodb-typescript-models-structure-example/badge.svg?branch=main)](https://coveralls.io/github/yoshitaka-motomura/mongodb-typescript-models-structure-example?branch=main)

+> [!CAUTION]
+> In conclusion, it is better to use `Prisma` if you are going to use it in pplication development.

 ## Description
 This repository is a sample of the structure of defining a mongodb model in typescript.
 The module used is `node-mongodb-native`.